DanielMorales9/SparkCluster/README.md

 docker service scale <stack-name>_worker=<num_of_task>
 ```

+## Data & Code
+If you need to inject data and code into the containers use `data` and `code` volumes respectively in `/home/data` and `/home/code`

 ## Jupyter Scala
-[Jupyter Scala](https://github.com/jupyter-scala/jupyter-scala) notebook will be build and configured for running, to launch the notebook follow the following commands:
+[Jupyter Scala](https://github.com/jupyter-scala/jupyter-scala) notebook will be built and configured for running, to launch the notebook follow the following commands:
 ```bash
 docker exec -it <stack-name>_master.<id> bash jupyter notebook --allow-root